 Teaching students of different cultural backgrounds requires flexibility and adjustment on both parties.
-This page offers ways on how faculty and instructors can help international students be successful in the classroom, especially in an online or hybrid mode of teaching.
+This page offers ways for faculty and instructors to help international students be successful in the classroom, especially in an online or hybrid mode of teaching.

 Student Academic Success